apache/logging-log4j2/src/site/markdown/security.md

 If you have encountered an unlisted security vulnerability or other unexpected behaviour that has security impact, or if the descriptions here are incomplete, please report them privately to the [Log4j Security Team](mailto:security@logging.apache.org).
-Thank you.
+Thank you!

 <a name="CVE-2021-44832"/><a name="cve-2021-44832"/>
 ## <a name="log4j-2.17.1"/> Fixed in Log4j 2.17.1 (Java 8), 2.12.4 (Java 7) and 2.3.2 (Java 6)